 Students have been attending the spring seminar series of the School of Natural Resources, the Department of Agronomy and Horticulture, the School of Biological Sciences, and the Computer Science and Engineering Department.
 The seminars allow students to hear from and interact with experts in related professions.

 Dirac Twidwell, Conor Barnes, Julie Fowler and Alison Ludwig presented "Advancing Fire Ecology of the Great Plains" at the 6th Annual Nebraska Prescribed Fire Conference on December 6, 2018, in Kearney.

 Robin Craig, professor in the University of Utah S.J.
 Quinney College of Law, visited the NRT November 7 to 13 for discussions and collaborations.

 Ahjond Garmestani, U.S. Environmental Protection Agency, visited the NRT October 29 to November 4 to collaborate with professors and discuss current issues with students.

 Photo credit: Of the world’s population of 600,000 cranes, 85 percent come through Nebraska.
 The birds stage on the Platte River and use leftover corn to gain weight for their flight farther north.
-The NRT thanks Emma Brinley Buckley for granting us permission to use the above photograph of cranes dancing on the Platte River as part of their mating ritual.
+The NRT thanks Emma Brinley Buckley for granting us permission to use the landing-page photograph of cranes dancing on the Platte River as part of their mating ritual.